Slovenian Democratic Party: Foreign policy

 The party is pro-European, but staunchly anti-immigration and strongly opposed to EU asylum quotas.
 The party is committed to Slovenia's continuing membership in NATO.

 Following the US targeted killing of Iranian gen. Qasem Soleimani, the party released a statement declaring that "SDS supports the strong US response to the provocations of the Ayatollah extremist regime ... ."

-Janša has expressed steadfast support for Israel and former Israeli PM Netanyahu and his government.
+Janša has expressed steadfast support for Israel and former Israeli prime minister Benjamin Netanyahu and his government.
 During the 2021 Israel–Palestine crisis, the SDS-led Slovenian government flew an Israeli flag on the ediface of the building housing the Slovene government as a show of support and solidarity with Israel.
-PM Janša has described criticism of Israel's policies towards Palestinians as tantamount to antisemitism.
+Janša has described criticism of Israel's policies towards Palestinians as tantamount to antisemitism.

 After taking over the European Council presidency in 2021, the third Janša government chose confronting violent left-wing extremism and anarchism at the EU level as one of its proposed policy priorities.

+Janša and SDS support Ukraine in the context of the Russo-Ukrainian War and advocate a hardline stance against Russia.
+In 2014, the party put out a statement endorsing the Euromaidan protests and the efforts of fellow EPP affiliates therein, condemning human rights abuses by the then-incumbent Ukrainian government of Viktor Yanukovych.
+In 2015, SDS accused Miro Cerar's then-incumbent government of Russophilia and drifting away from Europe, citing a visit to Slovenia by then-Russian prime minister Dmitry Medvedev.
+Following the full-scale 2022 Russian invasion of Ukraine, Janša was among the first foreign leaders to visit Ukraine on 15 March 2022 alongside the Polish and Czech prime ministers at the time, respectively Mateusz Morawiecki and Petr Fiala.
+The visit was aimed at supporting Ukraine's independence.